jmdeldin/deld.in/projects/nlp-spam.md

 evaluating text is very CPU-intensive.
 I am most proud of my work in creating tighter feedback loops:

-- I modified the open-source naive Bayes library for faster text hashing and string conversion, resulting in a 3-6 s per classification.
+- I modified an open-source naive Bayes library for faster text hashing and string conversion, resulting in a 3-6 s per classification.
 This really adds up when cross-validating multiple models.
 - I fully-parallelized my cross-validation routine to use up to six